What is a service desk?

 • Use analytics from ITSM systems to reduce time and effort in generating reports and to help identify the best automation opportunities

-• Provide “hands-free” automation for more common user requests, such as access, passwords resets etc.
+• Provide “hands-free” automation for more common user requests, such as access, password resets etc.

 • Implement workflows in your helpdesk software to ensure that there is a process for escalations and hand-offs

-• Facilitate and record communication between requestors/end users and agents
+• Facilitate and record communication between requestors/employees and agents

-• Track root cause of issues in the ITSM system
+• Track the root cause of issues in the ITSM system

-• Simplify change management with out-of-the-box templates supporting simple to more complex change types, along with automation to help determine which type a particular change is
+• Simplify change management with out-of-box templates supporting simple to more complex change types, along with automation to help determine which type a particular change is

 Knowledge management

-• Provide answers to FAQs to end users, reducing the need for agent contacts
+• Provide answers to FAQs for employees, reducing the need for agent contacts.

-• Keep all knowledge records current and accurate by reviewing and purging unnecessary information when needed
+• Keep all knowledge records up to date and accurate by reviewing and purging unnecessary information when needed.

 Configuration Management Database (CMDB)

-• Create a repository of data that stores information about your IT environment and components, to deliver IT services
+• Create a repository of data (or database) that stores information about your IT environment and components, to deliver IT services.

-• Incorporate automated discovery to help alleviate work in “finding” CIs
+• Incorporate automated discovery to help alleviate work in “finding” configuration items.

-A service desk is not a stand-alone solution; to provide value to users and businesses, it requires strong support software.
+A service desk is not a standalone solution; to provide value for users and businesses, it requires strong software.
 The following are essential technologies for getting the most out of your IT service desk:

 Incident management